scottfabini/portfolio-ai/README.md

 ## Available Scripts

-- `npm run dev`: Start both frontend and backend in development mode
+All scripts are now located in the frontend package.json:

-- `npm run frontend:dev`: Start only the frontend in development mode
+- `npm run dev`: Start only the frontend in development mode
 - `npm run backend:dev`: Start only the backend in development mode
+- `npm run fullstack:dev`: Start both frontend and backend in development mode
 - `npm run install:all`: Install dependencies for both frontend and backend
-- `npm run build`: Build both frontend and backend
+- `npm run fullstack:build`: Build both frontend and backend
-- `npm run start`: Start both frontend and backend in production mode
+- `npm run fullstack:start`: Start both frontend and backend in production mode

 ## API Endpoints